wellbehavedsoftware/btrfs-dedupe/README.md

 It is released into the public domain under the permissive [MIT license] (https://opensource.org/licenses/MIT).
-Dependencies may have other licenses, please be aware that these apply to statically linked binary releases.
+Dependencies may have other licenses, please be aware that these may apply to statically linked binary releases.

 It is hosted at [btrfs-dedupe.com] (http://btrfs-dedupe.com) — please report any issues or feature requests here.